ahungry/geben/README.md

-- Xdebug does not implement `dbgp:` scheme feature so that with `step-in` command into a lambda function (you can create it with `create_function`` in PHP) or moched function the cursor position is located at invalid line.
+- Xdebug does not implement `dbgp:` scheme feature so that with `step-in` command into a lambda function (you can create it with `create_function` in PHP) or mocked function the cursor position is located at an invalid line.
 Geben could handle this more gracefully.

 - Xdebug may tell invalid line number on breaking by `return` type breakpoint.
 To this case Geben indicates the cursor at the top of